 The demand for soft skills above and alongside technical abilities is growing in the ever-changing labor market.
 In particular, soft skills have an acute role as young people seek to be welcomed into the workforce.
 As the soft skills facts below highlight, they are required in fighting unemployability and other challenges facing employment and the future of work.

 The increasingly high demands for soft expertise are likely to continue to grow as education creates more of a balance between hard and soft skills, teaching both as opposed to favoring hard skills-based curricula.
-While at the same time, employers continue to re-assess the importance and seek higher volumes of rounded candidates who can communicate, influence, create, lead, and build relationships.
+While at the same time, employers continue to re-assess the importance and seek higher volumes of rounded candidates who can exhibit effective communication, influence, create, lead, and build relationships.

 Furthermore, we live in an age where technology continues to change the nature of the workforce.
-From AI through automation and more, arguably the more monotonous tasks of the industrial era are being replaced with machines and code, and the ability to work effectively with other people and create customer value increases.
+From AI through automation and more, arguably, the more monotonous tasks of the industrial era are being replaced with machines and code.
+As such, the ability to work effectively with other people and create customer value have become important skills.

 #1 - According to a study in 2016, 93% of employers term soft skills as either “very important” or “essential.”1

 Undoubtedly, soft skills are essential for every employee seeking to find a footing in an organization.
 Soft skills like being organized, nurturing and maintaining relationships, demonstrating motivation and initiative, etc., all help show the employer that you're up for the task.